How to take on a member of staff in your business:

 What else to think about?

 Studies show that the first couple of weeks of employment are key for your new member of staff.
 Familiarise them with their surroundings and make them feel welcome.
 Think about what training they need, either in-house or externally, and also ensure that they have all the equipment to carry out their role.
+You should set up an employee induction to help them settle into your workplace, and you can check out our tips for inductions here.

 Make sure they are equipped to do the role